 Hot Tip: Your titles and descriptions should be unique and be relevant to the content on your page.
 They should contain your keywords, and there is a limit to how long they can be.
 For more information read here: How to Write Meta Title Tags for SEO

-A well structured URL gives hierarchy to your page and helps group similar pages in to categories.
+A well-structured URL gives hierarchy to your page and helps group similar pages into categories.
 It helps search engines to understand relative importance and adds a relevancy metric to the given page.

 You should keep your URL as simple as possible, and try to include your primary keyword in it.
 For example, using the footwear example again, let’s say you were manufacturer black stilettos, your URL may look something like this: www.mandysshoes.com.au/womens-footwear/black-stilettos.
-This give the hierarchy of being in the category “women’s footwear” and includes the keyword “black stilettos”.
+This gives the hierarchy of being in the category “women’s footwear” and includes the keyword “black stilettos”.

-Hot Tip: when creating a url you can’t have any spaces, so rather than typing “womensfootwear” as one word, separate the words with a dash “-”.
+Hot Tip: when creating a URL you can’t have any spaces, so rather than typing “womensfootwear” as one word, separate the words with a dash “-”.
 Do not separate them with an underscore “_” though, as this can interfere with how search engines interpret the URL.